dchang0524/FastKnapsack/README.md

 # FastKnapsack

-This repository implements the near-linear algorithms from
+This repository implements the near-linear algorithms to subset sum problems from
 **“On Problems Related to Unbounded SubsetSum: A Unified Combinatorial Approach”**
 (Chan, Deng, Mao, Zhong; arXiv:2202.13484) in C++.